pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 If you now browse back to the "Automatic import" page, it will display the bank connections you selected on the previous page as connected.

 Once the automatic import is active, you should check it for unresolved transactions occasionally.
-The [section below](bank-transfer.md#handling-unresolved-transactions) explains how to handle these transactions manually.
+The [section below](bank-transfer.md#handling-unresolved-transactions) explains how to handle unresolved transactions manually.

 **Option B: importing bank data**